Defra is one of the most data-rich departments in government. Much of that data is environmental, agricultural, scientific or geographical in nature.

 Open by design

-Just as organisations outside of government, in the private, charitable and research sectors, are able to use open data to boost productivity and innovation, so Defra too benefits.
+As organisations outside of government, in the private, charitable and research sectors are able to use open data to boost productivity and innovation, Defra benefits.
 Data historically held in silos in the group's numerous arms’-length bodies and individual teams is more easily shared across the whole group.
-This is reducing friction, increasing efficiency and allowing Defra to become a ‘data-driven’ organisation.
+This reduces friction, increases efficiency and allows Defra to become a ‘data-driven’ organisation.

 Defra’s data assets cover a breadth that matches the remit of the group.
 There is topographical landscape data captured using LiDAR; data on biodiversity and land use from Natural England; data and apps on bathing water quality, flood and rainfall from the Environment Agency; on marine bathymetry and habitats from MMO and Cefas; even our historic eating habits.